|AMOS A. LAWRENCE SCHOOL|

 Lawrence School promotes a collaborative environment for faculty and staff that values and supports shared responsibility for all students.
 We provide all students with the differentiation, support and challenge necessary to make progress and achieve success.
 We are a professional learning community that cultivates reflective practice, excellence in teaching, and a passion for learning.
 Lawrence School values and encourages families to be active, involved, and well-informed partners in the learning process.

 We support a strong, caring sense of community.
 Lawrence Community Meeting, a bi-weekly gathering for grades K-5 enables children and staff to develop a feeling of connectedness to the rest of the school.
 Community Meeting provides a forum for celebrating learning where students or classes share their work.
 In grades 6-8, students participate in an advisory program, meeting three times a week with a teacher advisor, to continue to support this feeling of connectedness for our young adolescents.

 Lawrence School embraces its diverse learners.
 Over 125 of our students are English Language Learners.
 About 60% of these students speak Japanese, with the others representing at least 15 different languages from around the world.
 As part of its special education services, Lawrence offers a Comprehensive Learning Center (CLC) program that is designed for students with varied disabilities and provides a low staff-to-student ratio allowing for increased individualization and higher levels of specialized instruction.

-An active PTO plans a number of events, such as Fall and Spring Picnics, Lawrence Reads, Poetry Night, International Night, Family Fun Night, Book Fair, and the PTO Play to encourage parent participation and nurture a sense of school community.
+An active PTO plans a number of events, such as the Fall and Spring Picnics, Family Fun Night, and the Lawrence Fun Run to encourage family participation and nurture a sense of school community.
 The PTO and the School Council work actively to maintain open communication between parents and the school in the spirit of partnership.